John L. Quinlan

 John has also served in a leadership position on more than a dozen community groups, including past service as the board president of the Fair Housing Council, chair of the Equal Opportunities Commission housing committee, chair of the Gay and Lesbian Visibility Alliance, vice chair of the civil rights coalition Communities United, co-chair of the Coalition for a United Dane County, trustee of the American Civil Liberties Union of WI, president of the Wisconsin Community Fund, and co-chair of the city of Madison's Study Circles on Race Program.
 John has also taken an active role in electoral politics at all levels of government, including being an important advisor throughout the early career of U.S. Rep. Tammy Baldwin, an early supporter of U.S. Senator Russ Feingold, and service as the Northern Wisconsin Media Director for the 1992 Clinton-Gore campaign (during which time he coordinated preparations for the visits of both Al Gore and Hillary Clinton).

-He currently serves as the 2009 president of the United Nations Association USA-Dane County, as a steering committee member of the Midwest Social Forum, was a recent past board representative on Madison's Northside Planning Council, and is active in the 500 member Downtown Madison Rotary, including recent service as Public Relations Chair.
-In May of 2009, he began a three-year-term as a commissioner on the Madison Equal Opportunities Commision.
+He currently serves as the president of the Wisconsin Division of the United Nations Association USA.
+In May of 2009, he became a commissioner on the Madison Equal Opportunities Commision.
 He is leading efforts to promote Madison-based support for a Selma, Alabama-based oral history project, which would also serve as a means of educating Madison area youth and adults about the ongoing legacy of the civil rights struggle.

 John has also pursued a parallel career as a journalist and public relations specialist, and has contributed actively to the Wisconsin LGBT and ethnic minority press, and as a radio show reporter, host and producer.
 Working in various capacities, he has helped to place hundreds of print and broadcast stories for various civic groups and social justice organizations locally and nationally.
 In the late 1990s, he served as the first managing editor of the nation's first gay and lesbian parenting magazine, the Los Angeles-based, Alternative Family Magazine.
 In addition to his radio show, his work life includes cultural competency, and nonprofit and communications-related consulting work, under the auspices of his consulting firm, Q Solutions, LLC.
 This includes conducting workplace trainings on equal opportunity issues, public speaking engagements, organizational strategic planning, events coordination, and video production.
 He has been a local leader in bridging understandings between those rooted in traditional media, and those seeking to harness the full potential of New Media.
 Three years ago, he returned to part-time studies in history and communications at the University of Wisconsin-Madison-an experience he's enjoying immensely.